jules2689/json_to_activerecord/README.md

   - It defaults to text otherwise.
   - If it guesses the type, it will warn you in the output.
  - Can handle nested hashes as separate tables
+ - Can handle nested array/hashes as separate tables.
+ - Can handle nested empty arrays (treats as a table with one column).
  - Can handle references columns as "indexed".
  - Any id column is indexed.
  - Can handle a business hours hash, something like the following will be parsed separately.